nsrau/azure-docs.it-it/articles/azure-functions/functions-test-a-function.md

 La classe `ListLogger` implementa i membri seguenti come contrattato dall'interfaccia `ILogger`:

-- **BeginScope**: gli ambiti aggiungono il contesto alla registrazione.
-In questo caso, il test punta solo all'istanza statica nella classe `NullScope` per consentire il funzionamento del test.
+- **BeginScope**: Scopes add context to your logging.
+In this case, the test just points to the static instance on the `NullScope` class to allow the test to function.

-- **IsEnabled**: viene fornito un valore predefinito di `false`.
+- **IsEnabled**: A default value of `false` is provided.

-- **Log**: questo metodo usa la funzione `formatter` fornita per formattare il messaggio e quindi aggiunge il testo risultante alla raccolta di `Logs`.
+- **Log**: This method uses the provided `formatter` function to format the message and then adds the resulting text to the `Logs` collection.

 La raccolta `Logs` è un'istanza di `List<string>` e viene inizializzata nel costruttore.